pmean/build-website/text/06/SampleSizeR.md

 There are a lot of good commercial and free sources for sample size justification.
-Note that most people use the term power calculation, but there is more than one way to justify a sample size, so I try to avoid the term \"power calculation\" as being too restrictive.
+Note that most people use the term power calculation, but there is more than one way to justify a sample size, so I try to avoid the term "power calculation" as being too restrictive.
 Anyway, I just noted an email on the [MedStats](../category/InterestingWebsites.html#MeStXx) list that suggests two R libraries.